-At Robertson Walls & Ceilings, we encourage our team members to get involved in our apprenticeship program(s) to further aid in their skill set and to grow and thrive in this industry.
+At RWC Systems, we encourage our team members to get involved in our apprenticeship program(s) to further aid in their skill set and to grow and thrive in this industry.

 Desiree Helder is a perfect example of a team member who worked in the field and completed the apprenticeship program which enhanced her skills.
 This led to her being promoted to a Project Coordinator.
 As Project Coordinator, Desiree coordinates the logistics of several projects which includes, ordering supplies, submitting purchase orders, monitoring & reporting labour costs with the Foreman and much more!